tiago-rorke/wandering-gaze/assembly_and_usage.md

 1. Assemble the three legs to the tripod base, ensuring the power and usb extension cables exit at the front corner of the base, and that the two short usb cables exit at the top of the left leg.
 Use 3 of the medium length socket-head cap screws.
 2. With the cover of the pc box removed, attach it to the three legs, taking note of the front label and passing the cables through the holes in the corners.
 Use 3 of the long cap screws.
 3. Connect all the cables in the box following the labels, and also the unique fan connector which is not labelled.
 Fasten the lid of the box using the 3 short low profile cap screws.

+## Viewfinder
-4. Mount the top of the tripod on the legs, ensuring the tabs for the screws are pointing away from the front of the tripod.
+1. Sit the viewfinder on the top of the tripod ensuring it is facing forwards.
 Fasten using the 3 short cap screws.

-## Viewfinder
-1. Fix the viewfinder to the tripod using the remaining 3 long cap screws.
-Take turns tightening each screw until the viewfinder is level and there is about a 5mm gap between the base of the viewfinder and the top of the tripod.
 2. Connect the two usb cables to the corresponding sockets on the viewfinder.
 3. If necessary, clean the glass pane, then insert it into the slot of the viewfinder.